mavek87/ubuntu-docker-vagrant-ansible/README.md

 ## And now?
 How does it work

-1) First you need to clone this repository
+1) First you need to clone this git repository

-2) Next cd into the cloned git directory and be sure to see the <strong>Vagrantfile</strong> and the <strong>master_playbook</strong> files.
-The first one is used by Vagrant to setup the VM's, the second, instead, is used by Ansible to run commands and install software on the previously mentioned VM's.
+2) Next cd into the cloned git directory and check if you can see the <strong>Vagrantfile</strong> and the <strong>master_playbook.yaml</strong> files.
+The first one is used by Vagrant to setup the VM's.
+The second, instead, is used by Ansible to run commands and install software on the previously mentioned VM's.
+Be sure to execute the following commands from inside this folder otherwise they won't work.

 3) Finally you need to know a few Vagrant commands to operate with the cluster using the terminal.
-The most important ones are:
+The most importants are:

 - <strong> vagrant up --provision</strong> => spin up the cluster (--provision is used to run Ansible scripts on the VM's).
 In alternative you can run the <strong>start.sh</strong> in the script folder.